nextapps-de/winbox/README.md

 #### Custom Position / Size

-> Supports units "px" and "%".
-Also support the keyword "center" for xy-position.
+> Supports "right" for x-axis, "bottom" for y-axis, "center" for both, units "px" and "%" also for both.

 ```js
 new WinBox("Custom Viewport", {